The Citizens Standard · The methodology

 Each package has its own run_all and a README stating its data sources and what it checks.
 Swap in your own assumptions and watch the figures move; that is the point.

 Rigor you can run beats rigor you have to trust.
+That is the whole answer to “how do I know these numbers aren’t made up” — you don’t have to know, you can check.
 Here is the whole suite, and the papers it backs.

 Download the replication suite

 Prefer the writeups first?
-The papers and data page has all fourteen, free to read, each linked to the code above.
+The papers and data page has the full series, free to read, each linked to the code above.
 The full claim-to-code index lives in the replication folder.